Southeast Attack Squadron (SAS)

 1. Supply depot targets and troop battalion targets on the forward base target frame shall be engaged by enemy fleet BB cannon fire.
 The supply depot and troop battalion targets shall be deemed destroyed if they are knocked over as a result of the BB fire.

-targets knocked over as a result of a ship’s wake or ram may be reset by and at
+depot targets knocked over as a result of a ship’s wake or ram may be reset by

 J. SHORE BATTERIES